cjdbarlow/Part-One/dead_space.md

 <object data="resources\VA-vs-paco2.svg" type="image/svg+xml"></object>

+Note that this graph:
+* Describes the change in PaCO<sub>2</sub> for a change in alveolar ventilation
+A doubling of alveolar ventilation will halve PaCO<sub>2</sub>.
+* Does not describe the change in ventilatory drive for a given change in PaCO<sub>2</sub>.
 ---
 ##Footnotes
 Note that West Zone 1 (where PA > Pa > Pv) physiology is increased dead space.